nickthelegend/algo-rock-paper-scissors/README.md

 * [X] Listening to the player's Moves
 * [X] once a player move is done it is recorded into the smart contracts's box , i should implement the storage of the move and the move should be encrypted also so that the other player shouldnt know the move
 * [X] Encrypt the moves while sending

+## 🤝 Contribution

+**Contributions are welcome!** **If you'd like to enhance the game, fix bugs, or add new features, feel free to fork the repository and submit a pull request**